berndkuennen/lint_trilogy/Readme.md

 ```

 ### /lint/json/valid
-This interface accepts POST requests and awaits the JSON in the field _json_.
+This interface accepts POST requests and awaits the JSON in the field _data2lint_.
 Response is given as simply _true_ or _false_ (content type text/plain).

 Example:
 ```
-$ curl -X POST -d 'json={ "this": is no json }'  http://192.168.99.101/lint/json/csv false
+$ curl -X POST -d 'data2lint={ "this": is no json }'  http://192.168.99.101/lint/json/csv
+false
 ```